hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## Accessing variable features

-To get a vector of all highly variable genes that were selected after running `FindVariableFeatures()`, we can use the `VariableFeatures()` function.
+To obtain a vector of all highly variable genes that were selected after running `FindVariableFeatures()`, we can use the `VariableFeatures()` function.

 ```r
 VariableFeatures(seurat_integrated) %>% head()